ColfaxResearch/colfax-shared-docs/cc-management-api/api_reference.md

   * **optional parameters**

     * `extension` - Number of days to extend the user's access.
 Ignored if the user does not have an expiration date.

+    * `end_date` - Unixtime for the end_date of the user's access.
+If set to None or "" it will extend indefinitely.

 * *****Success Response:*****
 ```